Estimate Time5 min

 • Introduce teens to safe digital spending using financial tools, such as debit cards.

 Today, digital money is business as usual, as more people use their smart devices to conduct their financial transactions.
-So how do you teach children about money in this digital age?
+As a result, how do you teach children about money in this digital age?

 Medium of exchange

 Language is one of the early experiences a child will have with abstract, symbolic concepts.
-And if a child can work that one out, they can work out that silver coins and green pieces of paper can be exchanged for things they really want.
-The question is: When do they understand this?
+They grasp that silver coins and green slips of paper can be exchanged for tangible things they want.
+The question is: When do they begin to understand?

-If you ask your children what Mommy or Daddy do with money, and they can answer "buy things with it," then they've grasped the basic concept of using money as a medium of exchange.
+If you ask your children what you do with money, and if they can answer "buy things with it," then they've grasped the basic concept of using money as a medium of exchange.

 Talking to your kids about money